Mosnad-Web01/Ahmed-Sanadi--Yasser-Alariqi-----store-project/README.md

 This project uses The Fake Store API: `https://fakestoreapi.com`.
 It is up to you to use your Google and Postman skills to explore the API and understand the data.
+## Demo

+You can view the live demo of the project [Demo](https://mosnad-web01.github.io/Ahmed-Sanadi--Yasser-Alariqi-----store-project/).

 # Already built for you

 - A home page that shows products from the API
 - When you click one of the products, you'll see the Single product page, which should includes: